-{apiRoot}/3gpp-chargeable-party/v1/
+{apiRoot}/3gpp-chargeable-party/v1

 "apiRoot" is set as described in subclause 5.2.4.
 All resource URIs in the subclauses below are defined relative to the above root URI.

 The following resources and HTTP methods are supported for this API: